 While UWIT develops the heat map visualizations, you can download an Excel spreadsheet that you can modify and will update a heat map immediately.
 These interactive heat maps can be found here (UWNetID login required).

 Also, Time Schedule Construction will be updated to accommodate the new scheduling blocks.

-- Blocks for 170-minute classes (“three-hour classes”) have starting times of 8:30 and 11:30, and meet at the same starting time throughout the week..
+- Blocks for 170-minute meetings (“three-hour classes”) have starting times of 8:30 and 11:30, and meet at the same starting time throughout the week..

-- Classes that meet three times per week must meet on Monday, Wednesday, and Friday.
+- Classes that meet three times per week at the same time and for the same duration must meet on Monday, Wednesday, and Friday.

 - Classes that meet twice per week in large-capacity (250+) classrooms meet only on TuTh.
 Classes that meet twice per week in other classrooms have more flexible options (MW, MF, WF, or TuTh).

 - Classes that meet four times per week can request any four days of the week.

 - Classes that meet once per week can meet in any of the scheduling blocks.

 Figure 1.
 Illustration of block schedules.
 50-minute class meeting times are shown as the beige and brown rectangles.
 80-minute classes are shows as the light blue and dark blue rectangles, and the light green and dark green rectangles.
 110-minute classes are shown as the black outline around two 50-minute meetings.
 170-minute classes are shown as the red outline around two 80-minute meetings.
 Only certain class-day sequences are permitted (see chart)

 All meetings that conform to the time blocks will be scheduled first.
 After initial scheduling, meetings that do not conform to the time blocks will be scheduled on a space-available basis.